Welt der Wunder

 Winzige Wegelagerer: Wie gefährlich sind Zecken wirklich?

-Blood is the tick’s elixir of life
+Blood as the elixir of life

 Advanced Lyme disease affects the joints and skin – and it can get worse